Programer6/Phoenix3D/journal.md

 ## Stage 1: Base Frame Setup MAY 19 - 25
-I started with the base. modeling the bottom plate, attaching the main vertical extrusions, and designing the initial Z-axis motor mount.
+ I modeled the 300x340mm aluminum bottom plate and began assembling the main vertical extrusions (2020 and 2080).
+This stage was critical for establishing the printer's overall footprint and ensuring the base was perfectly square and rigid.
 - 5 hour

 ![Stage 1](https://github.com/user-attachments/assets/812a07d3-a7af-42d6-bfeb-7ab74abc116c)